jlumpe/gambit/docs/source/tutorial.rst

 but stopped at the genus level for the fourth and made no prediction for the fifth.
 This is because GAMBIT attempts to be conservative and error on the side of making a less specific prediction or no prediction rather than giving false positives.
-The ``next`` columns can give you a clue as to what a more specific classifiction might be, however.
+The ``next`` columns can give you a clue as to what a more specific classification might be, however.

 See the :ref:`cli documentation <query-result-formats>` for a complete description of the output columns.
 Generally the CSV output format should be sufficient, but there is also a JSON-based format